brucefan1983/GPUMD/doc/gpumd/input_files/run_in.rst

 * First, set up the potential model using the :ref:`potential <kw_potential>` keyword.
 * Then, if needed, use the :ref:`minimize <kw_minimize>` keyword to minimize the energy of the whole system.
-* Then one can use the following keywords to do carry out static calculations:
+* Then one can use the following keywords to carry out static calculations:

   * Use the :ref:`compute_cohesive <kw_compute_cohesive>` keyword to compute the cohesive energy curve.
   * Use the :ref:`compute_elastic <kw_compute_elastic>` keyword to compute the elastic constants.